haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 We wish processes had mouths to speak with other processes instead all they had was BMessage.
 Other platforms used sockets for the same.

 Initially we hit some kind of IPC deadlock as we tried to use mainloop as proxy.
-So we came to know that if we have BMessenger object then we can send message directly🤯.
-In this way mainloop had to interfere only once for handshaking🤝🏻. *psst* It would be nice if we could directly send to any looper in a different process without much work.
+So we came to know that if we have BMessenger object then we can send message directly.
+In this way mainloop had to interfere only once for handshaking. *psst* It would be nice if we could directly send to any looper in a different process without much work.

 https://github.com/RAJAGOPALAN-GANGADHARAN/webkit/commit/641dd71b0f55295d3c8047f22fc8659422a74536